Helping the Homeless is Easy With These Seven Ideas

 Giving money to homeless people is a quick and easy way to help, but you may not always have cash on hand when you come across someone who really needs help.
 Take a proactive step by purchasing several inexpensive gift cards to local restaurants, then hand them out whenever you see a need.
 Giving food to homeless people via gift cards is a simple way to brighten someone’s day and help them stay healthy and nourished.

 Examples of how to help the homeless in your community

 By fundraising for the homeless, these individuals were able to spark change and inspire others to join in:

 Ken started his fundraiser with a simple goal in mind: purchase 500 pairs of wool socks for the homeless people in Bedford, Nova Scotia, where winter temperatures can be brutal.
 Ken started by asking for just $5 from people, as that is the cost of a single pair of wool socks.
 He was able to surpass his fundraising goal of $2,000 and make a difference during the harsh winter months.

 Eight-year-old Tyler felt called to help Veterans when he was just five years old.
 After watching a video about homeless veterans, Tyler asked his mom how he could help.
 They decided to buy clothing and toiletries for local shelters, which became the basis of his organization, Give Back to Veterans.
 Tyler and his mom were able to raise over $25,000 online to help thousands of veterans.

 Ready to be a part of the solution?

 No matter how you feel called to help the homeless, fundraising through GoFundMe can simplify your efforts and help you create an even bigger impact.
-With our free fundraising platform, you can keep even more of the donations you receive—which means you can help even more individuals who need it.
+With our fundraising platform, you can keep even more of the donations you receive—which means you can help even more individuals who need it.
 Sign up today to harness the power of your online network and meet your fundraising goals today.